 The Pleasure of a Chicago Boat Tour

 The Fire Department’s loss is our gain, because the Fred A. Busse now provides one of the great scenic excursions in the world, a Chicago river and lake boat tour.
 Everyone knows it, but it bears repeating that the boat tours of Chicago are a stunning experience.
 The architecture boat tours on the river are always hugely fun for visitors and locals alike.
 You just cruise through American architectural history amidst the towering canyon walls of steel and glass.
 I’ve found that locals tend to really love the sunset cruise down the lakefront.
 Often a bit lighter on the history, these expeditions serenely sail past nautical landmarks, like the harbor lighthouse, and provide eye-popping views of the dramatic skyline.
+Of course, we can always create customized tour experiences that mix and match vistas and stories.

 Though I’ve done many boat tours, taking the cruise with Chicago Fireboat Tours provided a unique experience.
 When the Fred A. Busse came out of the dry dock in 1937 its purpose was saving lives and property, not sightseeing.
 You still get a feel for that when you’re on board.
 The old fire nozzle still points up on the portside near the bow.
 Old photos of the fires that the Busse’s crew battled adorn the walls.
 Those little historic details made the experience more memorable while the cruise still provided the breathtaking skyline views you’d expect from a private architecture boat tour.

-Book a Private Group Boat Tour
+Book a Customized Private Group Boat Tour

 The guides will come courtesy of Chicago Detours, of course.
 Booking a private boat tour means you’ll likely be learning about the city from either yours truly or Amanda, our Executive Director.
 Not to toot our own horn, but the two of us are pretty proud of both our vast knowledge of Chicago’s history and architecture and our professional guiding skills.